Line 221 - Carrying charges and interest expenses

 - you did not use the amounts claimed to reduce the business or property income you reported (see Interpretation Bulletin IT-99, Legal and Accounting Fees);

-- most interest you pay on money you borrow for investment purposes, but generally only as long as you use it to try to earn investment income, including interest and dividends.
+- most interest you pay on money you borrow for investment purposes, but generally only if you use it to try to earn investment income, including interest and dividends.
 However, if the only earnings your investment can produce are capital gains, you cannot claim the interest you paid.
 For more information, contact us;

 - interest you paid during 2016 on a policy loan made to earn income.
 To make this claim, have your insurer complete Form T2210, Verification of Policy Loan Interest by the Insurer, on or before the date your return is due; and

 - legal fees you paid relating to support payments that your current or former spouse or common-law partner, or the natural parent of your child, will have to pay to you.
 You can also deduct your expenses in the following situations:

 - You collected late support payments.